 Once you have a screen in place, you need to secure its frame to avoid the ink slip through the sides.
 This will save you both time and money and you will not have to put extra effort to reduce ink consumption.

 A flash dryer helps dry the ink before a substrate receives more stroking for a different color.
 This item is particularly important for printing on dark substrates that tend to bleed more than other types of substrates.

 An exposure unit is required to cure the emulsion that you applied on the screen.
 To serve this purpose, you will need an exposure unit where you will expose it to the light.
 There are different sizes of exposure unit available in the market.
 You should buy one that matches the screen sizes you will use for printing.

 A washout booth is an area where you rinse both sides of the screen to remove the emulsion and make it ready for the next printing job.
 A washout booth will include a garden hose that you can use to spray the water on the screen.
 You can even use an emulsion remover which helps quickly remove the liquid from the screen.

 9. Belt Dryer

-A belt dryer is another machine that you will need during screen printing process to give the last cure to a substrate.
-Belt dryers are available in different sizes but they all require higher temperature setting to cure a substrate.
+A belt dryer is another machine that you will need during the screen-printing process to give the last cure to a substrate.
+Belt dryers are available in different sizes but they all require higher temperature settings to cure a substrate.

 11. Scoop Coater